mpclarkson/StravaSwift/README.md

 * First, you must [register your app](http://labs.strava.com/developers/) with Strava and get an oAuth `client id` and `client secret`.

-* Now, create a custom object that implements the `TokenDelegate` protocol. which is responsible for saving and retrieving the oAuth token.
+* Now, create a custom object that implements the `TokenDelegate` protocol, which is responsible for saving and retrieving the oAuth token.
 Here is an example to get you started:

 ```swift
 struct TokenHandler: TokenDelegate {